What are Social Points?

 Social Points to Solve the Plastic Waste Problem

-Our goal is to make social points work for food waste so that we can eventually implement it for plastic waste, which is also a pressing problem.
+We have proven that social points works for food waste.
+This system could be extended for plastic waste, which is also a pressing problem.

 At the moment, the best solution is Plastic Exchange in Bali Indonesia which barters plastic waste for rice.
 Like our food rescue system, that project was begun by a restaurant owner.